Ramya-2000/javascript-grammer/Evaluation 3/Evaluation_3.md

 ### 9.Create a custom event listener and explain?
 **ALGORITHM**
 * Step 1.
 Create a html file.
 * Step 2.
-Inside the script tag write a function.
+Inside the script tag write a function and give the text color.
 * Step 3.
 Whent the event is dispatched event1 is called.
 * Step 4.
-Add event of click then function is executed.
+Run it in browser and so that color is changed and displayed.

 **PSEUDOCODE**